Course - Game development - IDATA2504

 Further on evaluation

 The portfolio contains assignments that are carried out, digitally documented and submitted during the term.
 Both individual and team assignments may be given.
 Assignments are designed to help students achieve specific course learning outcomes, and formative feedback is given during the period of the portfolio.
-All mandatory assignments must be delivered on time and approved to get access to examination.
+All mandatory assignments must be delivered on time and approved to get access to the portfolio assessment.

 In the event of voluntary repetition, failure or valid absence, the entire folder must be retaken for the subsequent completion of the course.